AlexHettle/MeadowPy/README.md

 **AI features not working**
 Make sure [Ollama](https://ollama.com/download) is installed and running.
 MeadowPy connects to it automatically at `localhost:11434`.
 You need at least one model installed

+## Future Updates

+I plan to continue improving this IDE regularly.
+Here are a few features I’m aiming to add in the near future:

+**LM Studio Integration** - Ollama is currently the only supported option for AI features, but I plan to expand support to LM Studio and potentially other local LLMs in the future.

+**macOS Compatibility** - MeadowPy is currently only available on Windows, but macOS support is planned and coming soon.